-Our faith is revealed in the Bible, summarized in the Apostles’ and Nicene Creeds, and taught by the early Church Fathers and Councils of the early Church.
+Our faith is revealed in the Bible, summarized in the Apostles’ and Nicene Creeds, and taught by the Fathers and Councils of the early Church.
 We worship using the traditional Anglican/Episcopal Book of Common Prayer (1928 American edition) with music and hymns from the rich treasury of Christian hymnody.

-Our goal is to be a vibrant and transformational orthodox Anglican church in Hampton Roads and to share the rich treasure of the classical Anglican Way of Christianity with the people of our area.
+Our goal is to be a vibrant and transformational orthodox Anglican church in South Hampton Roads and to share the rich treasure of the classical Anglican Way of Christianity with the people of our area.
 We cordially invite you to join us!

 People are sometimes confused by the name “Anglican Catholic Church.”
 To understand this term, we must recite some history.

 In 1977, an international congress of nearly 2,000 Anglican and Episcopalian bishops, clergy, and lay people met in St. Louis, Missouri, to begin the process of establishing an orthodox jurisdiction in which traditional Anglicanism would be maintained.
 These actions were taken in response to the increasing liberalization of the Episcopal Church and the Anglican Church of Canada that had occurred throughout the 1960s and 1970s, and which culminated in the ordination of women to the priesthood and episcopate and the radical revision of the historic Book of Common Prayer.